Rithwik318/AQI-Analysis-of-Hyderabad/README.md

 ## Repository Structure
 - `data/`: Contains the dataset used for analysis (Excel files).
-- `code/`: Includes the R program file(s) with the code for data preprocessing, exploratory data analysis, clustering, and predictive modeling.
+- `aqi_analysis.r`: Includes the R program file(s) with the code for data preprocessing, exploratory data analysis, clustering, and predictive modeling.
 - `plots/`: Contains the generated plots and visualizations.
 - `README.md`: The README file providing an overview of the project.